 Gmail Output Options

-Forensic Email Collector provides four options for outputting data acquired from Gmail / G Suite accounts:
+Forensic Email Collector provides four options for outputting data acquired from Gmail / Google Workspace (formerly called G Suite) accounts:

 1. Foldered Output via IMAP

-FEC is able to connect to Gmail / G Suite accounts via IMAP and via Gmail API.
+FEC is able to connect to Gmail / Google Workspace accounts via IMAP and via Gmail API.
 In order to connect to Gmail via IMAP, you can click the acquire this mailbox via IMAP instead hyperlink as in the screenshot below.

 When you acquire a Gmail mailbox via IMAP, Gmail's IMAP server will present each message multiple times under virtual folders that correspond to each Gmail label.
 For example, if a message had the labels LabelA, LabelB, and LabelC applied to it, the output would be as follows: